On sale date: December 7, 2021

 At its heart, however, Afternoon at McBurger's is a timeless story about friendship and innocence and the discoveries of adolescence (both good and bad), with layers to be revealed only through multiple readings.
 And Galvan's visual style, anchored by a mastery of pastel and primary colors, will make you want to do so immediately.

-"Like a season of Black Mirror, [Press Enter, Galvan's previous book] will unnerve as it puzzles its readers, leaving them wary of the world around them after reading." — Publishers Weekly
+"Like a season of Black Mirror, [Press Enter to Continue, Galvan's previous book] will unnerve as it puzzles its readers, leaving them wary of the world around them after reading." — Publishers Weekly

 - Full color